emqx/cloud-docs/en_US/quick_start/create_serverless.md

 # Create Serverless (Beta)  deployment

 You can create an EMQX Cloud Serverless (Beta) deployment in just a few steps.

+::: tip
-::: EMQX Cloud Serverless is currently under free trial, you can experience the fully-managed MQTT services before 2023.4.1 under zero costs.
+EMQX Cloud Serverless is currently under free trial, you can experience the fully-managed MQTT services before 2023.4.1 under zero costs.
 This trial deployment currently supports up to 100 sessions.
 :::

 Precausions:

 * Only one serverless (Beta) deployment can be created under each account at the moment.
 * Deployment with no active client connections for 30 days will be stopped.
 To continue the trial, please start it manually in [EMQX Cloud console](https://cloud.emqx.com/console/).
 * Deployment remains disabled for a consecutive 30 days after being stopped will be deleted.